)

 Why does gold not go up with inflation?

-Even so, given that demand for copper and zinc is expected to grow based on their use in energy transition technologies, the agreement could be a harbinger of how gold miners seek to grow in the future.
 Peter pointed out that the fact that gold hasn't really fallen despite the widespread belief that monetary tightening is negative for gold is a positive sign.
+For example, in the 1970s, in addition to rising inflation, gold was also backed by the weakening of the dollar.
+According to two traders, gold's reputation as a reliable hedge against inflation is at risk, as investors find other areas of the market where they can hide from rising prices.
 Based on the Bloomberg Commodity Index, the US Dollar Spot Index, the BofA 3-month US Treasury Bond Index, the LBMA Gold Price PM, the Bloomberg US TiP Index, the Bloomberg Global Aggregate Bond Index, the Bloomberg Global Aggregate Bond Index, the S&P 500 Index, the MSCI World Index, the Bloomberg Global Inflation Agg Index, the MSCI EM Index, and the NASDAQ Composite Index, among all the calculations are in USD.
-Since central banks are trying to catch up, the frequency and magnitude of these decisions have made markets more sensitive than usual to monetary policy, and gold has been no exception.